Why It Is Important To Have Several Drink Free Days

 Having a gap every few days allows you to let your body recover from the alcohol consumption of the day before.
 Even three or four drinks can already be a lot for your liver to break down.
 That is why it is important that you allow your main organs time to break down the enzymes from the alcohol – continuing to drink 24 hours after will affect the liver.

 To add to that, drink free days will help you lose weight.
 Often, during days where you do drink, it will be harder to keep your diet intact, and you often choose options that are not as healthy when you have been drinking.
-Alcohol itself is a factor in weight gain due to the amount of calories you can find in alcoholic drinks.
+Alcohol itself is a factor in weight gain due to the number of calories you can find in alcoholic drinks.

-Not only are the physical effects from abstaining beneficial – but for your mind and soul it can be very helpful.
+Not only are the physical effects of abstaining beneficial – but for your mind and soul, it can be very helpful.
 Having non-drinking days can stop you from becoming addicted to alcohol.
-You build up discipline and you regulate your happiness better on non -drinking days.
+You build up discipline and you regulate your happiness better on non-drinking days.

 Do you feel like your days are struggling to stay alcohol-free for a few days in a row, and you might believe you have an alcohol problem?
 There is no shame in that.